murmanox/ts-remote/README.md

 # ts-remote
 Babby's first package.

-A very simple TS wrapper for Remote Events.
+A very simple TS wrapper for Remote Events and Remote Functions.
 Basically a 1 to 1 port from lua to Typescript.
 Hopefully type safe events between client and server.

 Example usage: